kayelet/docker-mysql-python/README.md

 2. The SQL file names must comply with name convention [a-z]+[a-z0-9_]+_[0-9]+.sql, otherwise they are not recognized by the program as valid SQL files.
    Although table/object name is not enforced, it is recommended to create file names with the name of the object and its type.
    Example: employee_tab_10.sql
-3. The number at the end of the file name represents the order in which the files should be run.
+3. The file's extention (_<num>.sql) determines the order in which the files should be run.
 4. This number is referred to as the SQL RUN_ID and written as such in the SQL_RUN_LOG table.
 5. Recommendation: create the SQL files with a gap of 10 between consecutive files.
-For example, department_tab_10.sql, employee_tab_20.sql etc; this will allow you flexibility in filling unnoticed data gaps without having to change all scripts names if some scripts were forgotten.
+For example, department_tab_10.sql, employee_tab_20.sql etc; this will allow you flexibility in filling unnoticed DB data/objects gaps without having to change all scripts names if some scripts were forgotten.
-6. The gaps between SQL RUN_ID, though, must not exceed 10.
+6. The gaps between SQL RUN_IDs, though, must not exceed 10.
 For example, running department_tab_10.sql, employee_tab_21.sql with no SQL script with RUN_ID between 10 and 21,
    will issue an error.
 7. Two SQL files cannot have the same RUN_ID.
 If found, an error will be issued.